meyhaa/Interactive-Lab-Hub/Lab 2/README.md

 The video has a regular interaction for nighttime, as it was the current time of day, and a staged interaction for morning time.
 During morning (7am-noon), the background is yellow, a "Rise and Shine" message is displayed, and the button leads to a picture of the sun.
 In the afternoon(noon-5pm), the background is blue, a "Productivity vibes" message is displayed, and the button leads to a picture of the a emoji with star eyes.
 In the evening (5-10pm), the background is purple, a "Remember to take breaks" message is displayed, and the button leads to a bread emoji (reference to "Let's get this bread" meme).
 And finally during nighttime, the background is dark blue, a "Time to sleep" message is displayed, and the button leads to a sleep emoji.

+For future work:
+- Be able to toggle between main screen with time + text and image
+- Have a progress bar on the screen to have a more granular measurement of time within the 4 time periods (morning/afternoon/evening/night)